Living in the wilderness – tracks tell you who is there

 When we moved to Alaska, we rented a house out in Goldstream, in the subskirts of Fairbanks.
 In this area, houses are at least 200 yards apart, typically built on a clearing of a 20 or more acres property.
 The Goldstream Valley is covered by discontinuous permafrost.
 Thus, trees grow low in height and most properties are dry cabins rented out to students, outdoor enthusiasts, environmentalists, and low income young couples.
 Dry cabins have no running water, but WiFi.
 Typically, they have an outhouse and you have to carry a Styrofoam toilet-seat to not freeze with your bum to the toilet when using it at temperatures in the double digits below freezing (-4F, -20oC).

-The house we had rented was halfway up on a hill with a view into a small tree-covered valley with a little creek that we couldn’t see.
-Despite there are houses downhill, we couldn’t see they from the property.
+The house we had rented after a long house hunt when coming to Alaska was halfway up on a hill with a view into a small tree-covered valley with a little creek that we couldn’t see.
+Despite there are houses downhill, we couldn’t see them from the property.
 In the cold season, we could barely see the house uphill or the next house at same height as the one we lived in.
 In the warm season, birches and alders totally hide them.
 Thus, when we moved in, it was like moving somewhere in the middle of nowhere.
 A typical European would call this area wilderness pure.
 But the area is considered to be the outskirts of Fairbanks. 🙂

 Animal tracks around the house

 When you are a regular reader of this Focus Alaska series, you know that I wasn’t excited about renting this beautiful house.
 One reason was it’s being so far away from work and the wilderness around it.
 Thus, one of the first things I bought was a little booklet by Chris Stall called Animal Tracks of Alaska.